 The standard for full-time was typically 40 hours a week in the past.
 However, many employers consider employees as working part-time based on a different schedule, e.g. under 30 hours or 35 hours a week.

-How Many Hours Is a Part-Time Job?
+How Many Hours

 A part-time job is a position that requires employees to work a lower number of hours than would be considered full-time by their employer.
 For example, an employer might classify a worker as part-time if he or she works less than 35 hours per week.